rushiagr/blog-source/pelican-markdowns/2013-05-27-cinder-on-devstack-quick-start.markdown

 Now you can `cd` into `/tempmount` directory, and do whatever you want to do with the new disk -- put some files there, or download one!

 Lets wrap up this part.
-Unmount this volume by `umount /tempmount`, and log out from the machine by pressing `CTRL+D` twice, and execute `nova volume-detach <volume_id>
-<server_id>` to detach this volume.
+Unmount this volume by `umount /tempmount`, and log out from the machine by pressing `CTRL+D` twice, and execute `nova volume-detach <server_id> <volume_id>` to detach this volume.
 You can now see the 'Attached to' column becomes empty again after detaching.
 ```
 stack@stlrx300s7-27:/$ cinder list
 +--------------------------------------+-----------+---------------+------+-------------+----------+--------------------------------------+